Zeeeepa/xyops/docs/data-structures.md

 ## Job.reconnected

-An Epoch timestamp of when the primary server socket was reconnected, during a job run.
+A Unix timestamp of when the primary server socket was reconnected, during a job run.
 The presence of this property indicates that the worker server lost its connection to the primary during the job, and then reconnected later.

 ## Job.log_file